 - Students will be reading and writing on day one!

 This first mini lesson is from my Launching Reading and Writing Workshop Unit that all my members receive when they sign up this summer.
-If you are interested and want all the mini lessons from this unit along with curriculum each month, and a whole lot of other perks, consider joining my membership program.
-Scroll to the bottom of this article to learn more.
-Or click the members link above.
+If you are interested and want all the mini lessons from this unit along with curriculum each month, and a whole lot of other perks, consider joining my membership program by clicking the members link above.

 Alleviate Student Anxiety

 Students need to know how your class is going to run, what is expected of them and be able to predict what will happen each day.
 This allows students to feel safe in your class.
 It alleviates any stress about what you expect.
 Often students worry they will get in trouble, or be embarrassed in front of their classmates.
 This is why you need to be crystal clear about the routines and expectations of your class from day one!
 The mini lesson below is titled: What is Workshop? and the goal is to provide students with the information they need to fully understand what workshop is AND practice this system.
 So here’s how the first mini lesson and workshop day will go:

 Building Intrigue and Excitement